Heroic Old-School Roleplaying

 Languages

-• Anyone who speaks a language can understand other related lanuages (ex: dialects) with a successful INT check.
+• Anyone who speaks a language can understand other related languages (ex: dialects) with a successful INT check.

 • Some orders and guilds (especially those that engage in illegal / immoral acts) may teach their members secret or otherwise coded language.